-It might be a little dangerous at times, so we’d all be better off getting out the tiddlywinks and avoiding it if possible. … continue reading the full article “More Wind and Rain for the weekend”
+It might be a little dangerous at times, so we’d all be better off getting out the tiddlywinks and avoiding it if possible. [read more …] “More Wind and Rain for the weekend”

 We’re coming to the end of the current dry weather, so to avoid doing things in halves, there’s a Code Orange Weather Warning in effect for tomorrow, with some flooding possible and up to 70mm of rain on higher ground 🙁 From the graphic below, it looks like it will begin raining during the night and get a bit heavier from the late morning on.

 Speaking of being on the top mountains, the annual Clara Mountain Run is on tomorrow (Sunday) evening at 7pm starting at the West End.
 The race is open to all, and full race details are on IMRA.ie

 Wall to wall sunshine this Bank Holiday Easter Monday for the first of the Eventing Ireland one day events – Cross Country gets underway in Drishane Castle from 1pm!
 The Welcome tour is on from April 2nd to 12th, taking a break tomorrow April 7th.
 Full details on millstreethorseshow.ie with updates and more on their facebook page.